galeone/igor/README.md

 ## GORM compatible

 igor uses the same syntax of GORM.
-Thus in a great number of cases you can replace gorm with igor by only changing the import path.
+Thus in a great number of cases you can replace GORM with igor by only changing the import path.

 __Warning__: igor is not a complete GORM replacement.
 See the [Differences](#differences).